jnch009/jnch009Shaders_2022/README.md

 In order to get the project to run, use VS2019 or earlier.
 There is currently an issue in openFrameworks in VS2022 with a DLL missing error.

+## How to get the project working
+1. Install openFrameworks from this link: https://openframeworks.cc/download/older/ and download release v0.10.0, this is very important.
+If you do not use v0.10.0, the project will not run.
+2. After downloading v0.10.0, extract the folder into the same folder as the repo.
+DO NOT MODIFY the folder name or the project will not run.
+3. Open the folder "jnch009-Practical-Shader-Development" and open the solution file.

 ## Learnings about UV/Texture coordinates
 - OpenGL by default expects image data to be read from bottom to top
 - Images generally go from top to bottom which is why we need to invert (ie. 1 - uv.y)